bouajilaProg/bouajilaProg/README.md

 **`Tech Lover(full stack Developer/ linux nerd)`**
  <p align="left">

-I'm a full-stack developer, competitive programmer, and an aspiring inventor who loves to create solutions and systems that push the boundaries of technology.
-My passion for tech spans across Linux, cloud computing, and servers, but it doesn't stop there—I'm also deeply interested in AI, IoT, and robotics.
+I’m a full-stack developer, competitive programmer, and an aspiring inventor who loves to create solutions and systems that push the boundaries of technology.
+My passion for tech spans across Linux, backend development, cloud computing, and servers.
+I’m also deeply interested in AI, IoT, and robotics.
 I thrive on exploring new realms and crafting innovative ways to solve problems, always aiming to turn ideas into reality.

  </p>

 #